moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

-These activities were accompanied by `homework problems`_ I developed myself and three pilot finite element analysis lessons that were created by my teaching assistant, the later of which received very positive reviews.
-The students were assessed with two exams where the first employed a reflection to improve preparation for the final\ [#]_.
+These activities were accompanied by `homework problems`_ I developed myself and three pilot finite element analysis lessons that were created by my teaching assistant, the latter of which received very positive reviews.
+The students were assessed with two exams where the first employed a self reflection component to improve preparation for the final\ [#]_.
 I introduced a `new design project`_ in partnership with Unitrans to increase the connections with the followup EME
 |_| 185 course.
-The students worked in teams to develop a conceptual design for
+The students worked in teams, which were selected using a program called CATME, to develop a conceptual design for
 a transit bus front mounted bicycle rack.
-Teams were selected using CATME_ [#]_, students attended a field trip to asses a bus and collect client needs at the Unitrans maintenance facility, students had to process and interpret real data from bus accelerometer data for dynamic analysis, four memos were used for design feedback and technical writing improvement, peer reviews of report drafts, and teammate peer reviews using CATME_.
+Students visited the Unitrans maintanence facility to asses a bus and collect client needs and had to process and interpret real data from bus accelerometer data for dynamic analysis.
+Four memos were used (assigned?) for design feedback and technical writing improvement in addition to peer reviews of report drafts, while teammate peer reviews were conducted using CATME_.
 Most of the tools and methods I employed are backed by evidence based education research and are summarized in detail in my `blog post`_ about the class.